kreuzwerker/terraform-provider-docker/docs/resources/container.md

 - `tty` (Boolean) If `true`, allocate a pseudo-tty (`docker run -t`).
 Defaults to `false`.
 - `ulimit` (Block Set) Ulimit options to add. (see [below for nested schema](#nestedblock--ulimit))
 - `upload` (Block Set) Specifies files to upload to the container before starting it.
 Only one of `content` or `content_base64` can be set and at least one of them has to be set. (see [below for nested schema](#nestedblock--upload))
 - `user` (String) User used for run the first process.
-Format is `user` or `user:group` which user and group can be passed literraly or by name.
+Format is `user` or `user:group` which user and group can be passed literally or by name.
 - `userns_mode` (String) Sets the usernamespace mode for the container when usernamespace remapping option is enabled.
 - `volumes` (Block Set) Spec for mounting volumes in the container. (see [below for nested schema](#nestedblock--volumes))
 - `wait` (Boolean) If `true`, then the Docker container is waited for being healthy state after creation.
 This requires your container to have a healthcheck, otherwise this provider will error.
 If `false`, then the container health state is not checked.
 Defaults to `false`.